Table of Contents

 This article describes the cardigan buttons and metalised plastic buttons.

-The Newcastle Sun (NSW), 26 January 1950 p13.
+The Newcastle Sun (NSW), 26 January 1950 page 13.

-Boil Tested Whites:
+Boil Tested Whites

 These were advertised from 1951-54.
 They were renamed in 1955 as “snow whites”, then in 1957 as “tropical whites”.
+There were several versions of cards.
+Those immediately below were shown in advertising from 1951.
+The blue background would have been deliberate, to make the white seem ‘whiter’.

-Late 1950s.
-Note one card marked ‘made in England’.
+Note the card on the left is marked ‘made in England’.

 Press Studs